 Example: Simon accidentally let go of the big balloon his parents had bought for him.
-As it slowly ascended into the sky, Simon stared at it and wondered if it would float all the way to the moon.
+As it slowly ascended into the sky, he wondered just how high it could go.
 So his parents told him: “What goes up must come down, it will fall back down to the earth eventually.”

 The Origin Of ‘What Goes Up Must Come Down’

 Things that are launched into the air will return back to the ground.
 Why?
-Because gravity, that’s why.
-Whether it’s someone jumping up as high as they can, a football being thrown over an open field, or airplanes flying from one country to another, all of these things cannot remain in the air forever.
+Because gravity, that’s why!
+Whether it’s someone jumping up into the air as high as they can, a football being thrown over an open field, or an airplane flying from one country to another—all of these things cannot remain in the air forever.
 Eventually, due to the force of gravity, they will have to return to the ground.
-That’s the idea behind the phrase.
+That is the idea behind the phrase.
 It’s basically a simple observation of what gravity does to people and objects.

-This is one of the older phrases in English that’s still in use today.
-Yes, this saying is nearing 200 years old.
-It dates back to the early 19th century, and its wording from that time is actually identical to what it is today.
+This is one of the older phrases in English that is still in use today.
+Indeed, this saying is nearly 200 years old as it dates back to the early 19th century.
+Even at that time, its wording was identical to what it is today.
 For example, in Theodore Sedgwick’s Hints to my Countrymen, 1826, it reads:

 “When one boy among a dozen throws a stone into the air, crying out, that ‘what goes up must come down,’ it is very likely so to happen.”

-- Barnes’ pet bird escaped from his house and flew away.
-He knew that what goes up must come down, so he put a perch outside and hoped his bird would come back.
+- Barnes was upset when his pet bird flew out the window.
+However, he knew that what goes up must come down, so he put a perch outside and hoped his bird would come back.